ArticleMarch 9, 2026

 3. Grade yourself

-4. Review explanations for wrong answers
+4. Review missed answers

 5. Retake focused on weak areas

-Best for: Exam preparation, identifying knowledge gaps.
+Best for: Exam preparation, identifying gaps

-Tool: AI quiz generators create these instantly.
+Tool: AI quiz generators create these instantly

-Technique 4: Teach to Learn (Feynman Technique)
+4. Teach to Learn (Feynman Technique)

-1. Pretend you're teaching the concept to a beginner
+1. Pretend you're teaching a beginner

-3. When you get stuck, that's a gap in your understanding
+3. When you get stuck, that's a gap

 4. Go back and learn that part

-5. Simplify your explanation until it's crystal clear
+5. Simplify until it's crystal clear

-Best for: Complex concepts, deep understanding, identifying blind spots.
+Best for: Complex concepts, deep understanding

-Technique 5: Interleaved Practice
+5. Interleaved Practice

-1. Mix different topics in one study session
+1. Mix different topics in one session

 2. Don't study one chapter for 2 hours straight

-3. Study Chapter 1 (30 min) → Chapter 3 (30 min) → Chapter 1 again (30 min)
+3. Study Chapter 1 → Chapter 3 → Chapter 1 again

 4. Forces you to identify which approach to use

-Best for: Problem-solving subjects (math, physics, chemistry).
+Best for: Problem-solving subjects (math, physics, chemistry)

 Real Example: From C Student to A Student